 Established in 1999 as a permanent forum for interparliamentary co-operation in space between the European national parliaments interest in space policy, it aims at facilitating the exchange of information on space activities and at promoting mutual understanding of national policies through the provision of a forum for analysing the major issues at stake in the European space sector.

-The European Interparliamentary Space Conference represents an opportunity for parliamentarians to share knowledge, increase access to, and promote the importance of space, and I am confident that, once more, we will achieve these during the Presidency.
+Since January 1st, 2016, the Romanian Parliament holds the annual rotatory Presidency of the European Interparliamentary Space Conference (EISC).
+The European Interparliamentary Space Conference represents an opportunity for parliamentarians to share knowledge, increase access to, and promote the importance of space.

 For this reason, I have the pleasure to inform you that this year the Romanian presidency has decided to organise a preparatory Workshop, on April 18th - 19th 2016, in view of the XVIIIth Plenary Session that is to be held on October 3th - 4th with the occasion of the World Space Week.